carbon-design-system/ibm-security/docs/testing/README.md

 ### Spread attribute

-If a component includes a spread attribute (i.e., `...other` in the props defintion), include a test to check that extra props can be passed through to the component.
+If a component includes a spread attribute (i.e., `...other` in the props definition), include a test to check that extra props can be passed through to the component.

 You can use a testing attribute like `data-testid` to test for this: